Representing Your Rights After a College Disciplinary Finding

 As mentioned, your school will have its own rules for appeals, which can be complicated and strict.
 Some schools give you only a few days to prepare and file your appeal, so it is wise to have legal assistance as soon as you learn of the finding – if not before.
 An experienced college code attorney can ensure that your appeal meets all requirements and sets forth a persuasive argument to overturn the finding or sanctions.

-A skilled lawyer can also examine whether your school violated your due process rights, which are protected by both Title IX and the Constitution of the United States.
+An experienced lawyer can also examine whether your school violated your due process rights, which are protected by both Title IX and the Constitution of the United States.
 In such cases, an appeal may need to take the form of an administrative complaint or even a civil lawsuit.

 Common College Code Violations